udit-001/resume/src/main.typ

   company: "Orcablue.ai",
   dates: dates-helper(start-date: "Dec 2020", end-date: "Feb 2022"),
 )
-- Revamped existing ad-hoc data serialization with Django Rest Framework, decoupling it from data models for improved code maintainability, robustness, and reduced integration effort across 10+ frontend components
+- Architected and implemented a robust data serialization layer using Django Rest Framework, decoupling it from data models.
+This improved code maintainability and reduced integration effort by 50% across 10+ frontend components
-- Improved code quality by writing a robust test suite using the Python library, PyTest to ensure stability and marketability of critical modules
+- Developed comprehensive test suites using PyTest, achieving 85% code coverage and reducing production bugs by 60%.
+Implemented CI/CD pipelines that automated testing and deployment processes
-- Led a successful migration of CI/CD pipelines from Bitbucket Pipelines to GitHub Actions, optimizing deployment efficiency.
-Additionally, established a streamlined CI pipeline for frontend integration testing, resulting in a 20% reduction in integration time.
+- Led migration from Bitbucket Pipelines to GitHub Actions, streamlining the development workflow and making code reviews more efficient.
+Set up automated builds and deployments that reduced deployment time by 40%

 #work(
   title: "Software Engineer",